GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    Cartesian time axis, example 4.

-The fifth example shows a few weeks of time (Figure ).
+The fifth example shows a few weeks of time (Figure :ref:`missing`).
 The lower axis shows ISO weeks with week numbers and abbreviated names of the weekdays.
 The upper uses Gregorian weeks (which start at the day chosen by :ref:`TIME_WEEK_START <TIME_WEEK_START>`); they do not have numbers.